Yakov Smirnoff: Russian reversal

-Smirnoff is often credited with inventing or popularizing the type of joke known as the "Russian reversal", in which life "in Soviet Russia" or "in Russia" is described through an unexpected flip of a sentence's subject and object; a type of chiasmus.
-While such jokes predated Smirnoff's act, and he rarely told them, one exception was a 1985 Miller Lite commercial, in which Smirnoff stated, "In America, there is plenty of light beer and you can always find a party.
-In Russia, Party always finds you."
-Since the 1980s, Smirnoff has become more associated with the forms as the Russian reversal joke has become a common cultural meme.
-The joke has been used in TV and cartoons like Family Guy, typically uttered in the style of Smirnoff.
+Smirnoff is often credited with inventing or popularizing the type of joke known as the "Russian reversal", in which life "in Soviet Russia" or "in Russia" is described through an unexpected flip of a sentence's subject and object.
+One example occurs in a 1985 Miller Lite commercial, in which Smirnoff states, "In America, there is plenty of light beer and you can always find a party.
+In Russia, party always finds you."
+Another can be found in his 1987 book America on Six Rubles a Day: "Show business in America is different from what I was used to.
+Here you have to find an agent.
+In Russia, the agent always finds you."
+Despite Smirnoff rarely using the joke format himself, he has often been directly associated with it throughout pop culture, including episodes of both Family Guy and The Simpsons.

+Time magazine observed that the earliest example of the joke can be found in Cole Porter's 1938 musical Leave It to Me! and furthermore credited Bob Hope for first introducing the format to a wide audience while hosting the 30th Academy Awards in 1958.

 Painting

 Smirnoff is also a painter and has frequently featured the Statue of Liberty in his art since receiving his U.S. citizenship.
 On the night of the September 11, 2001, terrorist attacks, he started a painting inspired by his feelings about the event, based on an image of the Statue of Liberty.
 Just prior to the first anniversary of the attacks, he paid US$100,000 for his painting to be transformed into a large mural.
 Its dimensions were 200 feet by 135 feet (61 m by 41 m).
 The mural, titled "America's Heart," is a pointillist-style piece, with one brush-stroke for each victim of the attacks.
 Sixty volunteers from the Sheet Metal Workers Union erected the mural on a damaged skyscraper overlooking the ruins of the World Trade Center.
 The mural remained there until November 2003, when it was removed because of storm damage.
 Various pieces of the mural can now be seen on display at his theater in Branson, Missouri.

 The only stipulation he put on the hanging of the mural was that his name not be listed as the painter.
 He signed it: "The human spirit is not measured by the size of the act, but by the size of the heart."